vbrusca/GenAsm/README.md

 I wrote this project for my brother, Carlo.

 # Example Output Showing GameBoy Advance Hello World
-The assembler can build binaries the the GameBoy Advance can run.
+The assembler can build binaries that the GameBoy Advance can run.
 Many of the test programs are designed to run on the emulator.

 ![image info](./storage/images/arm_hw.jpg)

 # IDE Setup
 In order to run the GenAsm project directly from the IDE using the hardcoded test program values you need to configure the project's settings and specify the working directory as the root of the project as shown in the following image.
+You can use a relative path if need be.
+This setup helps accelerate iterations by allowing you run the configured setup quickly from the IDE.

 ![image info](./storage/images/genAsm_IdeCfg.png)